appwrite/appwrite/docs/deployment/digitalocean.md

 ## Getting started

-First of all you should get a digitalocean account you can use my referral link [here](https://m.do.co/c/35524e9707b0), to get an account, you will automatically get $100 to spend in digitalocean, don't forget to have $5 with you in credit card or paypal to make a pre-payment which is a first payment to help prevent spam by digitalocean, if you already got an account skip this step.
+First of all you should get a DigitalOcean account you can use my referral link [here](https://m.do.co/c/35524e9707b0), to get an account, you will automatically get $100 to spend in DigitalOcean, don't forget to have $5 with you in credit card or paypal to make a pre-payment which is a first payment to help prevent spam by DigitalOcean, if you already got an account skip this step.

 ## Step 1 - Create a droplet